Ministry-of-Silly-Scripts/codewars-js-arrayDiff/NOTES.md

 ## Domain

 - input:
-    - two lists with integers (ex: `([1, 2], [1]`), each with undefined number of elements
+    - two arrays with integers (ex: `([1, 2], [1]`), each with undefined number of elements
 - output:
-    - single list with integers
+    - single array with integers
-- difference function which substracts one list from another
+- difference function which substracts one array from another
-- it should remove ALL elements from the first list that are present in the second list keeping the others
+- it should remove ALL elements from the first array that are present in the second array keeping the others

 ---